ColleenHughes/starter-academic-CSH/content/authors/admin/_index.md

   url: "https://www.mcgill.ca/neuro/"

 # Short bio (displayed in user profile at end of posts)
 bio: I'm a postdoctoral researcher working with Dr. Nathan Spreng at the Montreal Neurological Institute-Hospital.
-I investigate the social neuroscience of aging. specifically how people perceive and understand the thoughts and feelings of others.
-My work examines social cognition among older adults using behavioral and functional neuroimaging methods.
-I'm experienced using explicit and implicit behavioral data collection methods (e.g., reverse correlation), as well as GLM and network fMRI analyses.

 interests:
 - Social cognition